bonesnap/d2-rune-calculator/README.md

 ## Browser Support ##

 This project uses modern HTML5 and CSS3 techniques and therefore should be used in a modern browser.
-Firefox, Chrome, Opera, and Safari (on OSX) should work correctly.
-IE10 is the minimum version of Internet Explorer.
-The site has *not* been optimized for mobile devices... yet.
+The application has *not* been optimized for mobile devices... yet.

 ## License ##